Advertisement

 What is it?

-It’s the second coming of the Renault Captur, a car that we probably snored at before we drove it, reasoning that a taller SUV-ish Clio was a silly idea no-one would much care for.
+It’s the second coming of the Renault Captur, a car we probably snored at before we drove it, reasoning that a taller SUV-ish Clio was a silly idea no-one would much care for.
 Whoops.
-It promptly landed Renault a smash hit, becoming the top-selling ‘B-segment’ supermini crossover in Europe and the third most popular in the UK.
-Yep, we might pigeonhole newcomers in this class as ‘Juke rivals’ but Renault’s Captur is one of the big fish in this pond, and in true style outsold its Nissan rival in 2020.
+It promptly landed Renault a smash hit, becoming the top-selling ‘B-segment’ supermini crossover in Europe and at one point the third most popular in the UK.
+Yep, we might pigeonhole newcomers in this class as ‘Juke rivals’ but Renault’s Captur is one of the big fish in this pond.

 Advertisement - Page continues below